denizyuret/AutoGrad.jl/README.md

 for some Python examples, and Dougal's PhD thesis for design principles.
 [JuliaDiff](http://www.juliadiff.org/) and [FluxML](https://github.com/FluxML) have alternative differentiation tools for Julia.
-I would like to thank Carlo Lucibello, Mike Innes, Rene Donner, Ekin Akyurek, Ozan Arkan Can and Emre Yolcu for their contributions.
+I would like to thank the current contributors:

+* Carlo Lucibello
+* Ekin Akyürek
+* Emre Yolcu
+* Jarrett Revels
+* Mike Innes
+* Ozan Arkan Can
+* Rene Donner

 The suggested citation for AutoGrad is: